Event Management

 Barbara Grabher, University of Graz, Austria

-Jeannie Hahm, University of Central Florida, UK
+Jeannie Hahm, University Central Florida, UK

 Kirsten Hallman, German Sport University Cologne, Germany